go2hx/go2hxdoc/README.md

 TO DO
 -----

-- Fix Typedef Haxe display to be correct
+- Fix Typedef Haxe code display to be correct
-- Fix all stdgo core functionality appearing, not just the .Go code
+- Fix to document all `stdgo` core functionality e.g. document abstract use in stdgo/GoString.hx
-- Create a better working Haxe programe using the library in example-project
+- Create a better working Haxe programe using a transpiled library in example-project
-- Demonstrate use of tests in example-project
+- Demonstrate use of Go package tests in example-project